microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 Want to learn more about how to build Image Generation apps?
 Go to the [continued learning page](../13-continued-learning/README.md?WT.mc_id=academic-105485-koreyst) to find other great resources on this topic.

-Head over to the Lesson 10 where we will look at how to [build AI applications with low-code](/10-building-low-code-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)
+Head over to Lesson 10 where we will look at how to [build AI applications with low-code](/10-building-low-code-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)